Nuclear-Peacock/Manuscript-Reviewer-local-3model-with-template/README.md

 http://127.0.0.1:8501

-If the browser does not open, manually open Chrome/Edge and go to that address.
+If the browser does not open, open Chrome/Edge and go to that address.

 Stop the UI